inkyblackness/ss-specs/archives/mapInformation.md

 Although any level can be marked as cyberspace - even the starting level - only levels 10, 14 and 15 properly work.
 Apparently these level numbers are hardcoded in the engine.
 Cyberspace items in other levels don't work as expected, especially the exit port either crashes the game or puts the player at the start of the cyberspace level again.

+As a further hardcoded limitation, only cyberspace levels 14 and 15 have a time limit.
+Level 10 is without limit.

 The ```placeholder``` has no use in the archives.
 > According to the documentation of TSSHP, this field is used as a placeholder for a pointer within the game logic.